Nuggets may be shorthanded for tussle with Mavericks

 If Aldridge signs with the Mavericks, he has the chance to provide depth and another defensive presence in the frontcourt.
 Dallas traded away one of its best defenders, Dorian Finney-Smith, to the Nets in the deal that brought Irving to the team.

-Veteran guard Reggie Jackson signed with the Nuggets on Tuesday after being bought out by the Charlotte Hornets, who acquired him from the Los Angeles Clippers at the trade deadline.
+According to multiple reports, Denver plans to sign Reggie Jackson and is expected to have him in the fold after the All-Star break.
+Jackson was bought out by Charlotte after being acquired from the Los Angeles Clippers at the trade deadline.

 –Field Level Media